SURFACEBENCH: A Geometry-Aware Benchmark for Symbolic Surface Discovery: Robustness and Diagnostic Analysis

 \subsection{Failure Analysis}

 Figure \ref{fig:fail} summarizes our failure analysis, which investigates why LLM-based symbolic discovery methods underperform relative to traditional approaches.
 Symbolic regression requires (1) discrete structural search over symbolic expressions and (2) continuous optimization of numerical parameters.
 These are tightly coupled subproblems that LLM-based models attempt to solve within a single generative process, which often makes it difficult to isolate specific failure modes.
 To disentangle these effects, we classify errors as \textit{search failures} and \textit{equation fitting failures}. (i) A search failure occurs when the discovered equation includes terms from the incorrect functional family (for example, polynomials instead of trigonometric terms), indicating a breakdown in symbolic term retrieval. (ii) An equation-fitting failure, in contrast, arises when the model correctly identifies the relevant symbolic families but fails to assemble them in the correct structural order or infer accurate constants, indicating a lack of optimization quality.
-We evaluated LLM-SR and OpenEvolve on ten representative equations containing trigonometric or exponential terms to isolate these behaviors.
-We observe that LLM-based methods show strong category retrieval, narrowing the hypothesis space to relevant symbolic families, but struggle to efficiently traverse the vast search space.
-Non-LLM based methods perform thousands of evaluation and mutation cycles within minutes, guided by explicit loss-driven feedback.
-We attribute this failure to LLM-based approaches being constrained by autoregressive generation as they exhibit substantial computational latency and stagnate once optimization of discovered equations is required.
-We also observe that LLM-based methods succeed primarily when they identify the correct functional categories early in the search process.
-After $\sim 200$ iterations, it is rare for these models to recover or move meaningfully toward the correct equation, suggesting limited corrective or self-refinement capability once an initial hypothesis diverges from the target function.
-In complete failure cases, the issue originates earlier, where the models fail to identify correct functional primitives at all, leading to collapse at the symbolic search stage rather than during optimization.
-While LLMs offer early efficiency through linguistic priors, their lack of iterative optimization and feedback loops prevents robust convergence, especially under multi-output constraints or complex compositional structures.
-Motivated by these observations we envision future LLM based symbolic regression methods to improve their equation fitting or optimization approaches to overcome majority of errors brought forth by \modelname.
+To ground the analysis, we evaluate LLM-SR and OpenEvolve on ten representative target equations containing trigonometric or exponential terms; accordingly, legend entries such as Trigonometric and Exponential indicate the \emph{target family} of each example rather than distinct error types.
+In Figure~\ref{fig:fail}, the yellow box corresponds to search failures implying incorrect family retrieval, whereas the green box corresponds to equation-fitting failures, corresponding to correct family retrieval but poor optimization.